crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 </div>
 <div class="panel-body" markdown="1">

 1. Upload the [zipped "Weddings Indian Languages" dataset](https://nets213-hw5.s3.amazonaws.com/weddings-indian-languages.zip) to Colab and run `!unzip "weddings-indian-languages.zip"` in a new cell.
 The dataset is composed of around 200-1000 images per language, for 8 languages spoken in India (Bengali, Gujarati, Hindi, Malayalam, Marathi, Punjabi, Tamil, and Telugu), taken from MMID.
 Repeat with [the "Weddings European Language" dataset](https://nets213-hw5.s3.amazonaws.com/weddings-european-language.zip).
+You will submit the URL to this Colab notebook on Gradescope.
 2. Create a single list of all image_url filepaths to the photos found in both datasets.
 We recommend using the [glob module](https://docs.python.org/3/library/glob.html) with the appropriate wildcards to get a list of all the images.
 The format of the filepaths must be the same as that found in the sample "wedding-photos-small.csv" input file used in your tutorial HIT.
 For example, one image_url would look like: "https://s3.amazonaws.com/nets213-hw5/weddings-indian-languages/gujarati/7267/01.jpg".
 In other words, **you must add "https://s3.amazonaws.com/nets213-hw5/" to the beginning of each image file path**.
 Additionally, **shuffle all your rows**.
 You need to shuffle all your rows in a random fashion in order to randomize the images that the workers label.
 As it would be too costly to have all the images labeled, this randomization is necessary to get an even range of images.
-Save this Colab notebook, as you will be submitting a URL to it.
-3. Save this list as a .csv file called "input.csv".
-This .csv file should be in the exact same format as that found in the sample "wedding-photos-small.csv" input file you used in your tutorial HIT.
-In the end, your input.csv file will contain all the image_url filepaths for both the Indian and European wedding folders.
+3. In order for your input .csv file to work with the alternate HIT design (see step 4), it will have a different format than that found in the sample "wedding-photos-small.csv" input file you used in your tutorial HIT.
+The goal of this step is to ultimately create a "input.csv" file with twelve columns labeled "image1", "image2", "image3", "image4", "image5", "image6", "image7", "image8", "image9", "image10", "image11", and "image12".
+The image_url filepaths should be evenly distributed among these twelve columns in your final input.csv file.
+It is recommended to do this step in Colab and then export as a .csv file.
-4. We have created an alternate HIT design that lets workers label 12 images at a time (here's a [screenshot](images/requester-step-11.png)).
-Use the [HIT design that we provide](assignments/downloads/wedding-image-annotation-HIT-design-v2.txt) when designing your two HITs.
+8. We have created an alternate HIT design that lets workers label 12 images at a time (here's a [screenshot](images/requester-step-11.png)).
+Use the [HIT design that we provide](assignments/downloads/wedding-image-annotation-HIT-design-v2.txt) when designing your HIT by copying and pasting the code into your "Design Layout" section.
-5. Using this alternate HIT design found above, create your second HIT with the same settings as the first tutorial HIT.
+9. Using this alternate HIT design found above, create your second HIT with the same settings as the first tutorial HIT.
 This HIT should also have a worker location property of "INDIA (IN)".
 This second HIT will be completed by workers located in India.
 Confirm all your settings and publish your HIT.
 This second HIT should cost approximately $12.50. **Make sure to screenshot this page for the report**.
-6. Create your third HIT with the same settings, but with the worker location property of "UNITED STATES (US)".
+10. Create your third HIT with the same settings, but with the worker location property of "UNITED STATES (US)".
 This third HIT will be completed by workers located in the US.
 Confirm all your settings and publish your HIT.
 This third HIT should cost approximately $12.50. **Make sure to screenshot this page for the report**.
-As your first tutorial HIT should cost approximately $1, second HIT as $12.50, and your third HIT as $12.50, the total expense per team should be approximately $26.
+As your first tutorial HIT should cost approximately $1, second HIT as $12.50, and third HIT as $12.50, the total expense per team should be approximately $26.
-7. After these two HITs are completed by workers, download the results into two separate .csv files.
+11. After these two HITs are completed by workers, download the results into two separate .csv files.
 These two files will be submitted on Gradescope.
 </div>
 </div>

 <div class="panel panel-primary" id="questions">
 <div class="panel-heading" markdown="1">
 #### Report
 </div>
 <div class="panel-body" markdown="1">

 Below are the questions that you will be asked to answer about this assignment.
 Please turn in your answers in a PDF for Homework 4 on Gradescope.

 1. What is the link to your Colab notebook?